Mirajkam/PPM-Image-Filter/CPU Version/README.md

 Arguments:
  1- in: the name of the input image file
  2- r: the radius of the filter kernel
  3- out: the name of the output image file

+ ./hw4 in r out